Involutions on a surface of general type with $p_g=q=0$, $K^2=7$: Introduction

 In the 1930s Campedelli \cite{SAP} constructed the first example of a minimal surface of general type with $p_g=0$ using a double cover.
 He used a double cover of $\mathbb{P}^2$ branched along a degree 10 curve with six points, not lying on a conic, all of which are a triple point with another infinitely near triple point.
 After his construction, the covering method has been one of main tools for constructing new surfaces.

-Surfaces of general type with $p_g=q=0, K^2=1$, and with an involution have studied by Keum and the first author \cite{FIG}, and completed later by Calabri, Ciliberto and Mendes Lopes \cite{NGI}.
+Surfaces of general type with $p_g=q=0, K^2=1$, and with an involution have studied by Keum and the first named author \cite{FIG}, and completed later by Calabri, Ciliberto and Mendes Lopes \cite{NGI}.
 Also surfaces of general type with $p_g=q=0, K^2=2$, and with an involution have studied by Calabri, Mendes Lopes, and Pardini \cite{CMP}.
 Previous studies motivate the study of surfaces of general type with $p_g=q=0, K^2=7$, and with an involution.

 We know that a minimal surface of general type with $p_g=q=0$ satisfies $1\le K^{2}\le9$.
 One can ask whether there is a minimal surface of general type with $p_{g}=q=0,$ and with an involution whose quotient is birational to an Enriques surface.
 Indeed, there are examples that are minimal surfaces of general type with $p_{g}=q=0$, and $K^{2}=1,2,3,4$ constructed by a double cover of an Enriques surface in \cite{Keum}, \cite{FIG}, \cite{ANFS}, \cite{SEC}.
-On the other hand, there are no minimal surfaces of general type with $p_{g}=q=0$ and $K^{2}=9$ (resp. $8$) having an involution whose quotient is birational to an Enriques surface by Theorem $4.3$ (resp. $4.4$) in \cite{RSMN}.
-In the cases $K^{2}=3$ and $4$, eight nodes on an Enriques surface are used to construct a double cover.
-Since an Enriques surface has at most eight nodes and one already use these eight nodes when one construct a surface with $K^{2}=3,4$, it is reasonable guess that the quotient is not birational to an Enriques surface in the cases $K^2=5,6,7$.
-We cannot give the affirmative answer for the case $K^{2}=7$.
-But we have only two possible cases by excluding all other cases.
+On the other hand, there is no a minimal surface of general type with $p_{g}=q=0$ and $K^{2}=9$ (resp. $8$) having an involution whose quotient is birational to an Enriques surface by Theorem $4.3$ (resp. $4.4$) in \cite{RSMN}.
+Therefore, it is worth to classify the possible branch divisors and to find an example whose quotient is birational to an Enriques surface in the cases $K^2=5,6,7$.
+We focus on the classification of branch divisors induced by an involution instead of finding examples.
+We have only two possible cases by excluding all other cases.
 Precisely, we prove the following in Section 4.

 \begin{theoremN} Let $S$ be a minimal surface of general type with $p_{g}(S)=q(S)=0$, $K_{S}^{2}=7$ having an involution $\sigma$.
 Suppose that the quotient $S/\sigma$ is birational to an Enriques surface.
 Then the number of fixed points is 9, and the fixed divisor is a curve of genus 3 or consists of two curves of genus 1 and 3.
 Furthermore, $S$ has a 2-torsion element. \end{theoremN}